labsyspharm/minerva-story-upload/o2/README.md

 ### Login to O2

-This guide begins with copying several "story-files/SAMPLE/SAMPLE.story.json" for many samples your local computer to O2 with the `scp` command on the command line.
+This guide begins with copying several "story-files/SAMPLE/SAMPLE.story.json" for many samples from your local computer to O2 with the `scp` command on the command line.
 The files are copied under the current date in the "sources" folder in your O2 home directory.

 ```
 DATE=$(date '+%Y-%m-%d')